The Tastiest Gemista (Greek Stuffed Peppers And Tomatoes)

 Slice the top of the tomatoes off (keeping each top close to its corresponding tomato), then scoop the flesh out of them using a teaspoon.
 Leave enough around the edge so that the tomato ‘shell’ stays intact.
 Put the tomato flesh straight into a food processor.

-Add the olive oil, tomato puree, garlic, sugar, salt and pepper.
+Add the olive oil, tomato puree, garlic, sugar, and salt and pepper.
 Pulse to combine and make a sauce.

 Now slice the tops off the peppers (keeping the tops close by) and scoop out the pith and seeds.
 Arrange the empty peppers and tomatoes in a large baking dish (keeping the tops close by).